-- issuance of shares of common stock or preferred stock of Simon Property; - issuance of additional units of limited partnership interest in the Operating Partnership, or units; - issuance of preferred units of the Operating Partnership; - · issuance of other securities including unsecured notes and mortgage debt; or - sale or exchange of ownership interests in properties.
+- issuance of additional units or preferred units; - issuance of other securities including unsecured notes and mortgage debt; or - sale or exchange of ownership interests in properties.

-The ability of the Operating Partnership to issue units to transferors of properties or other partnership interests may permit the transferor to defer gain recognition for tax purposes.
+Our ability to issue units to transferors of properties or other partnership interests may defer gain recognition for tax purposes by the transferor.

 We do not have a policy limiting the number or amount of mortgages that may be placed on any particular property.
 Mortgage financing instruments, however, usually limit additional indebtedness on such properties.
-Additionally, our unsecured credit facility and unsecured note indentures, contain limits on mortgage indebtedness we may incur.
+Additionally, the Credit Facility and unsecured note indentures contain limits on mortgage indebtedness we may incur.